grzi/city-renaissance-challenge-minecraft/README.md

     <blockquote>
         Since the construction of the hospital and the asylum, 3 new elders have arrived in the village.
 One of them left the asylum almost unharmed after a week.
 This is Ronnie Brown, he’s not a builder but a former fisherman.
 He tells you a bit more about the initial plan of the ancient builders.
 Their plan was to send the sacrifices back to the planet first, so as to see if life was possible.
 It’s for this reason that for now, there is a good chance that the returning ancient are in reality only former non-builder inhabitants of the planet, considered as sacrifices.
+        <br /><br />
         This is starting to make you doubt about your place in the builders strategy, were you a sacrifice too?
 It must be said that you were only an apprentice at the time.
 You need to take care of Ronnie before thinking about this.
+        <br /><br />
         He quickly became friends with Elliot Patterson.
 Together, they plan great things, and would like to industrialize their favorite activity: fishing.
+        <br /><br />
         They show you their project, a port, associated with a fishing village and a lighthouse.
 This port should make it possible to launch a global fishing activity and guarantee a supply of various maritime products for the whole city.
+        <br /><br />
         The idea suits you, especially since it will also provide an opportunity for additional work for the children of tomorrow and a place of tourism for future visitors.
     </blockquote>

     <h3>Objectives</h3>